 Campus History

-View from Coopers Hill.
-With Runnymede and Windsor castle.
+View from Coopers Hill with Runnymede and Windsor castle.

-Engraved by Edward Radclyffe (1810-1863) from an original study by Thomas Allom (1804-1872).
+Engraved by Edward Radclyffe (1810-1863) from an original study by Thomas Allom (1804-1872)

 Origins

-The first records of the site appear in religious texts in 1160 when Abbot Hugh of Chertsey gave the site to the Priory of Ankerwyke, a house of Benedictine Nuns.
+The first records of the site appear in religious texts in 1160 when Abbot Hugh of Chertsey gave the site to the nearby Priory of Ankerwyke, a house of Benedictine Nuns.
 The Priory farmed the land and owned all the weirs and fisheries along the stretch of the Thames between Staines and Old Windsor.

 It was during this period that the last fatal duel in England took place in 1852 between two French refugees on land adjoining the campus on Priest Hill.
 Still today, it is referred to as the Duelling Field and the unfortunate loser is buried in Egham churchyard.
-An independent film was made in 2011 about this, though it's unclear if the film was shot on location or not.

-1870 - 1906 : Royal Indian Engineering College
+1872-1906 : Royal Indian Engineering College

 The estate was bought in 1870 for use as the Royal Indian Engineering College.
 The President of the College, Sir George Chesney, had seen the empty building while boating on the Thames.
 The property was converted under the direction of Sir Matthew Digby Wyatt who had worked with Sir Gilbert Scott on the India Office, Whitehall.

-On the 25 November 1871, the Illustrated London News described "the erection of an entirely new block" at the site which later became known as College Hall.
+On the 25 November 1871, the Illustrated London News announced “the erection of an entirely new block” at the site which later became known as College Hall.
 Within this new block, there were four classrooms, a library, a lecture theatre, a model room, a dining hall, a laboratory and separate sleeping rooms for each and every student; 100 at first, 150 later.
 Corridors in College Hall retain names with Indian associations ‑ Clive Corridor and Warren Hastings corridor.
 The President of the college was housed in the original house, later to become President Hall.

 Sir George Chesney was succeeded as President in 1880 by Sir Alexander Taylor who was awarded a GCB in 1889 and retired from the College in 1896.
 His statue stood near the drive in front of the building, and bore the legend “a hero of the Indian Mutiny”.
 It was brought all the way from Delhi in 1960 by his grandchildren and the Cooper’s Hill Society.